awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

 + [PostgreSQL version 10\.4 on Amazon RDS](#PostgreSQL.Concepts.General.version104)
 + [PostgreSQL version 10\.3 on Amazon RDS](#PostgreSQL.Concepts.General.version103)
 + [PostgreSQL version 10\.1 on Amazon RDS](#PostgreSQL.Concepts.General.version101)

+#### PostgreSQL version 10\.17 on Amazon RDS<a name="PostgreSQL.Concepts.General.version1017"></a>

+PostgreSQL version 10\.17 is now available on Amazon RDS\.
+PostgreSQL version 10\.17 contains several improvements that were announced for PostgreSQL release [10\.17](https://www.postgresql.org/docs/release/10.17/)\.

+This version also includes the following change:
++ The [orafce](https://github.com/orafce/orafce) extension is updated to version 3\.15\.

+For information on all extensions, see [PostgreSQL version 10\.x extensions supported on Amazon RDS](#PostgreSQL.Concepts.General.FeatureSupport.Extensions.101x)\.

 #### PostgreSQL version 10\.16 on Amazon RDS<a name="PostgreSQL.Concepts.General.version1016"></a>